How to Prepare for a Face-Lift

-During a face-lift, your surgeon will make cuts at the temple in front of your ear, continuing around and behind your ear.
+During a face-lift, your surgeon will make cuts at the temple at the hairline, continuing around and behind your ear.
 Those cuts will let the surgeon access the muscle and other tissue beneath the skin.

 Depending on your personal circumstances, the face-lift can take anywhere from two to six hours.
 Your surgeon will close up with stitches and bandage your face.
 You'll get instructions about how to care for and handle the bandage.
 It's very important that you follow those instructions exactly.

 As with any surgery, there is the risk of complications, including infection.